Kevin Warsh Comes To Town But The Donald Ain’t Gonna Like What Happens Next!

 In fact, the Ukraine War supply shock had caught the Fed with its monetary pants down.
 The Fed funds rate was effectively zero in nominal terms at the time (February 2022) and had been pinned to the zero bound for the previous 22 months.
 Thereafter Powell and his merry band of money printers kept kidding themselves into believing that the Ukrainian War inflation surge was “transitory” and that a Volcker style slamming of the monetary brakes was unnecessary.

-As it evident in the chart, however, the Fed tepid 25 basis points increases month after month in its target Fed funds rate was blatantly too little and way too late.
-By February 2023, the very inflation metric that the Keynesian central bankers claim to heavily influence—-domestic services less energy services—was leaping higher at a +7.3% Y/Y rate.
+As it evident in the chart, however, the Fed tepid 25 basis point increases month after month in its target funds rate was blatantly too little and way too late.
+By February 2023, the very inflation metric that the Keynesian central bankers claim to heavily influence----domestic services less energy services---was leaping higher at a +7.3% Y/Y rate.

 By then, of course, and with double digit energy and food inflation layered on top, headline inflation was running at 40-year highs and knocking on the door of 1970s style double digit inflation.